Quick Start to Zend_Application_Bootstrap

 We added Zend_Application to Zend Framework starting in version 1.8.0.
 The intent behind the component was to formalize the application bootstrapping process, and provide a simplified, configuration-driven mechanism for it.

-re-usability, and the latter for application-specific initialization and
+former allow for re-usability, and the latter for application-specific

 How it works